FCanfran/ATM-DP/gdb/README.md

 ### Optimized Version: `txGeneratorOptimized.py`

 Is a version of the original / base program so that the generation process is faster.
-The main idea is to avoid creating one different `ATM_subset` for each of the cards, and instead create only a certain limited number of `ATM_subset`'s that will be share among subsets of cards.
+The main idea is to avoid creating one different `ATM_subset` for each of the cards, and instead create only a certain limited number of `ATM_subset`'s that will be shared among subsets of cards.

 Adjust the parameter: